ton-community/ton-docs/docs/learn/glossary.md

 ### Bullish

-**Bullish** — the term “bullish” is used to describe an asset whose value is appreciating. (“Bullish” is the opposite of “bearish” — i.e., when the market’s overall value is increasing.)
+**Bullish** — the term “bullish” is used to describe an asset whose value is appreciating. (“Bullish” is the opposite of “bearish” — i.e. when the market’s overall value is increasing.)

 ### Burning